radiolise/radiolise-home/BUILD.md

 Start a new terminal session as "root" or make sure that you use "sudo" with every single command.

-Ensure that all packages are up-to-date:
+Ensure that everything is up-to-date:

     apt-get update
     apt-get upgrade